New Mexico Muslim killings: Perpetrator

+Syed's son

-On August 14, 2022, the U.S. Attorney for New Mexico stated that they were seeking to detain Muhammad Syed's son Shaheen "Maiwand" Syed in connection with up to two of the killings based on cell tower data, phone records, and the recovery of a pistol in the son's room, though the son's attorney called the allegations, "exceedingly thin and speculative."
-Shaheen Syed has been arrested on an unrelated charge of using an incorrect address while purchasing a firearm.
+On August 14, 2022, the U.S. Attorney for New Mexico stated that they were seeking to detain Muhammad Syed's son Shaheen "Maiwand" Syed in connection with up to two of the killings based on cell tower data, phone records, and the recovery of a pistol in the son's room, though the son's attorney called the allegations "exceedingly thin and speculative."
+Shaheen Syed has been arrested on August 9 on an unrelated federal charge of using an incorrect address while purchasing a firearm in 2021.
+He was eventually not charged with any murder and was held until being released to halfway house on October 7, 2022.
+Syed pleaded guilty on January 9, 2023 and served 70 days in prison.
+He is currently on three-year supervised release.

 Reactions

 The belief that Islamophobia was behind the killings prompted Albuquerque's Muslim community to temporarily shutter businesses, and Muslim residents to either stay in their homes or move out of state.
 Reuters reported that the killings led to "days [of] bolstering security around Albuquerque-area mosques, seeking to allay fears of a shooter driven by anti-Muslim hate."

 The Albuquerque Muslim community reacted with sadness following the arrest of Syed, who is a Muslim himself.
 Some residents expressed concern that Syed's arrest would fuel perceptions of Muslims as violent or extreme.

 On August 10, the Islamic Center of Albuquerque held a community prayer for the men killed, while Sunni and Shia leaders came together in Washington, D.C. to send messages of solidarity.
 In an interview with Insider, a brother of one of the victims said he did not believe that the killings were religiously motivated.